 Emily Soothill

-Emily Soothill is a partner in our Bristol office.
-She joined the firm as a solicitor in 2017 .
-Emily is ranked as an “associate to watch” for civil liberties and human rights in the Chambers and Partners legal directory.
+Emily Soothill is a partner in our Bristol office specialising in public law and human rights.
+She joined the firm as a solicitor in 2017 and is ranked for civil liberties and human rights in the Chambers and Partners legal directory.
 She has been recognised as being “really effective, strategic and very forensic” and “someone who is very emotionally intelligent, and clients love her.”

 Prior to joining DPG, Emily worked in the International and Group Claims department of Leigh Day and trained at Herbert Smith Freehills, where she worked in the firm’s London, Tokyo, and Hong Kong offices.
 She has also volunteered with Reprieve, representing indigent clients facing the death penalty in America, the International Organisation of Migration, assisting internally displaced persons following the 2010 earthquake in Haiti, and the International Refugee Rights Initiative in Uganda.
 Emily has an LLM in Public International Law and is a member of the Police Action Lawyers Group.